Critical Concepts in Bioethics (BETH5000)

 UNIT OF STUDY

 This unit of study offers a critical review of the field of bioethics.
 The course canvasses different ways that bioethics is 'made-up' in discourse, thought and practice, and the meaning of 'bioethics' historically and in contemporary society.
 Mapping some of the key literature on current on-going debates and contentions, the seminars explore different perspectives that people have of bioethics from points within and outside of the discipline and why bioethics and bioethical dilemmas have become important objects of popular and professional concern.
-Topics include the moral and ethical dimensions of advances in biomedical science and biotechnology, patient privacy and its limits, the virtuous bioethicist, narrative in bioethics, going public in bioethics, bioethics across cultures, feminist bioethics, bioethics and non-human animals, and, environmental bioethics in the clinic and public.
+Topics include the moral and ethical dimensions of advances in biomedical science and biotechnology, the virtuous bioethicist, narrative in bioethics, going public in bioethics, bioethics across cultures, feminist bioethics, bioethics and non-human animals, and, climate change and environmental bioethics.
 Learning activities will include seminars and small group discussion.
-All assessments must be completed to pass this Unit.

 Our courses that offer this unit of study